3.1. General information

 We can supply a professional network of experienced law firms in Italy to perform judicial credit collections activities.
 This network covers the whole country and is able to manage legal action in all the district courts.

 Our lawyer will first send a warning letter (“Lettera Monitoria”) to the debtor via registered post so that there is proof of delivery, or via certified email address (“posta elettronica certificata”).
 If the debtor does not pay or reply, thereby disputing the debt, the judicial phase will start with an injunction decree (“Decreto ingiuntivo”).

 The Italian judicial system adheres to the civil law system.
 For credit collections, we refer to the Italian Civil Code (“Codice Civile”), which contains and implements all the rules of the commercial law, and the Civil Action Code (“Codice di procedura Civile”), which governs civil trials in Italy.

-The judicial organisation foresees several kinds of judges, according to the amount of credit involved:
+The judicial organisation provides several kinds of judges, according to the amount of credit involved:

 - Tribunal (for an amount above EUR 5,000)

-Traditionally, any legal action starts in the court district of the debtor or in the court district foreseen in an agreement signed by both parties.
+Traditionally, any legal action starts in the district court of the debtor or in the district court provided in an agreement signed by both parties.

 3.3.
 Required documents